ejp-rd-vp/vp-api-specs/README.md

   <tr>
     <td>Age this year</td>
     <td>Age at the end of the current year</td>
-    <td>-/+ 1 will be added to all age queries</td>
+    <td>-/+ 1 will be added to all age queries when executed by the query engine at the resource</td>
   </tr>
   <tr>
     <td>Age at disease <br /> manifestation</td>
     <td>Age at the manifestation of a rare disease</td>
-    <td>For individuals with more than one rare disease this filter will look at all age of manifestations independently. <br /> -/+ 1 will be added to all age queries</td>
+    <td>For individuals with more than one rare disease this filter will look at all age of manifestations independently. <br /> -/+ 1 will be added to all age queries when executed by the query engine at the resource</td>
   </tr>
   <tr>
     <td>Age at diagnosis</td>
     <td>Age at the diagnosis of a rare disease</td>
-    <td>For individuals with more than one rare disease this filter will look at all age of diagnosis independently. <br /> -/+ 1 will be added to all age queries</td>
+    <td>For individuals with more than one rare disease this filter will look at all age of diagnosis independently. <br /> -/+ 1 will be added to all age queries when executed by the query engine at the resource</td>
   </tr>
   <tr>
     <td>Available materials</td>